Alternate Testing Policy

 - No children are allowed in the testing area.

-- No coats, purses, backpacks, book bags, cell phones, pagers, or personal music devices allowed.
+- No coats, purses, backpacks, book bags, cell phones, pagers, or smart watches allowed.

 - If a break is needed, you must first ask permission.
 A DSS staff member may accompany you on the break.

-- If you are caught cheating or do not comply with these rules, your testing session will be terminated, you will be asked to leave, and your test will be returned to your instructor with an explanation as to why you were not allowed to complete it.
+- If you are caught cheating, your testing session will be terminated, you will be asked to leave, and your test will be returned to your instructor with an explanation as to why you were not allowed to complete it.
 Your instructor will determine the appropriate disciplinary action necessary in accordance with college policy.

-- Students requesting placement exam accommodations should follow these student responsibilities, except for the first responsibility about requesting accommodation letters to faculty.
-Scheduling a placement exam cannot be performed via myDSS.
-While some accommodations can be provided by the Clark Testing and Assessment Center (ex.
-Extended time, quiet/distraction reduced room), other accommodations need to be provided by DSS (ex. alternate format, reader, etc.).
+- Students requesting placement exam accommodations should follow these student responsibilities, except for requesting accommodation letters to faculty.
 Please contact DSS directly if you need to discuss scheduling a placement exam.

 - DSS will approve and forward requested accommodation letters to you and your instructors outlining your testing adjustments.
 DSS will email faculty a copy of your accommodation letter containing a link to complete a testing contract.

-- DSS will provide the alternate testing arrangements you are qualified to receive when timely notice is given.
+- DSS will provide the accommodated testing arrangements you are qualified to receive when timely notice is given.

-- The DSS Office will maintain the highest possible level of academic integrity and follow the instructor's examination directions.
+- DSS will maintain the highest possible level of academic integrity and follow the instructor's examination directions.

 - DSS staff will return the exam to the instructor in a timely manner.